New Threats & Our Story Since the Creation of the MPA

-Alistair Sinclair has led the way as leading of the Scottish Creel Fishermen’s Federation and as he often says.
-Courage is contagious.
+Alistair Sinclair has led the way as national coordinator of the Scottish Creel Fishermen’s Federation (SCFF) and as he often says “courage is contagious”.
 After a car accident which nearly took his life and left him in a coma, he made this speech when still recovering.
-Alistair Sinclair of SCFF talks on reform (Autumn 2016) – Sea Change Wester Ross
+Alistair Sinclair talks on reform (Autumn 2016) – Sea Change Wester Ross:

-Once our objective of securing a ban on dredgers was met, and the situation was no longer so urgent, we evolved quite naturally in to a kind of thinktank.
-Sharing ideas across sectors locally and working together on surveys with other groups in the area such as Wester Ross Area Salmon Fishery Board, North Minch Shellfish Association (Part of the SCFF).
-The lines between us when it comes to surveys has blurred.
+Once our objective of securing a ban on dredgers was met, and the situation was no longer so urgent, we evolved quite naturally into a kind of thinktank.
+We share ideas across sectors locally and working together on surveys with other groups in the area, such as Wester Ross Area Salmon Fishery Board and North Minch Shellfish Association (part of SCFF).
+The lines between us when it comes to surveys have blurred.
 We are all in it together and do our part.

 Sea Change however in particular explores how to be a voice for conscious cultural change at the root level.
 As part of an expanding ecosystem of groups in Scotland we do our part in bringing awareness of the need for change and to work together.
 Our hope is to find ways to tell stories which helps to change the mindset that leads to ecological destruction and underpins all unsustainable practices.

-Open cage salmon farms threaten the recovery of the Marine Protected Area
+Open cage salmon farms threaten the recovery of the MPA.

-Shortly after the MPA was created, Scottish Sea Farms announced proposals to expand right in the heart of the Wester Ross Marine Protected Area.
+Shortly after the MPA was created, Scottish Sea Farms announced proposals to expand right in the heart of the Wester Ross MPA.
 Two open cage salmon farms the size of 30 rugby pitches each, were proposed.
 This industrial scale farming in the MPA forced us to research the potential impacts on the ecosystem.
 Then the socio-economic costs to the community.
-For as we began to understand more we realised that Government agencies had completely overlooked their responsibility to consider costs to other jobs.
+As we began to understand more we realised that government agencies had completely overlooked their responsibility to consider costs to other jobs.

 We also wrote to the Cabinet Secretary.
-Open letter to Fergus Ewing – Sea Change Wester Ross
+See open letter to Fergus Ewing – Sea Change Wester Ross.

 Fergus Ewing’s response to our Appeal – Sea Change Wester Ross

-We needed to counter the unquestioned assumptions that the jobs offers which salmon farmers say they will give the community, necessarily lead to net gains over all when costs to other jobs are accounted for.
+We needed to counter the unquestioned assumptions that the jobs which salmon farmers say they will give the community, necessarily lead to net gains overall when costs to other jobs are accounted for.
 The promises are often misleading.

-We also knew that chemicals damaged crustacea and Acoustic Devices to deter seals hurt Cetaceans (whales, porpoise and dolphins).
+We also knew that chemicals damaged crustacea and that acoustic devices to deter seals hurt Cetaceans (whales, porpoise and dolphins).
 It concerns us that there is very poor regulation (mostly self regulation) as well as vast amounts of hydrogen peroxide and other chemicals and medicines poured in to the sea.
-The assumption is the sea is huge and will dilute it and do no harm.
+The assumption is the sea is huge and will dilute them and do no harm.
 This has been proved wrong.
 Two Parliamentary Committees investigating salmon farms have suggested the status quo is not an option and urgent reform is needed.

 As other groups began to protest against salmon farms around the coast and emerged as powerful voices nationally – we began to coalesce into a united voice to ask searching questions of the agencies involved.

-We believe there is sufficient peer reviewed science on the environmental impacts of large scale open cage salmon farms to believe they would undermine the recovery of the Marine Protected Area, and impact existing jobs and fisheries.
+We believe there is sufficient peer reviewed science on the environmental impacts of large scale open cage salmon farms to conclude that they would undermine the recovery of the MPA and impact existing jobs and fisheries.